Roles and Responsibilities during Emergencies

 First Nation Communities' Responsibilities

-When an emergency occurs or is imminent and it poses a threat to life, property or the environment within a First Nation community, it is the responsibility of the Chief and Council of the First Nation to utilize all available local resources to respond to the situation.
-The Chief and Council are responsible for notifying AANDC and provincial or territorial emergency management officials if a threat beyond the First Nation's capacity to respond exists.
+When there is an actual or impending emergency that could threaten life, property or the environment, the Chief and Council are responsible for using all available local resources to respond.
+They are also responsible for notifying AANDC and provincial or territorial emergency management officials if a threat is beyond their community's response capacity.

 How AANDC Supports First Nation Communities during Emergencies

-During an emergency, AANDC provides advice and support, within its mandate and authorities, as requested by the affected province or territory.
-After the emergency, the Government of Canada reimburses the province or territory for eligible costs associated with the response and recovery to an emergency.
+During an emergency, AANDC provides advice and support within its mandate and authority as requested by the affected province or territory.
+After the emergency, the Government of Canada reimburses the province or territory for eligible costs associated with emergency response and recovery.

-In the event of property or critical infrastructure damage in a community, AANDC works with the Chief and Council to assess the situation, determine the most effective way to repair damage and ensure delivery of programs and services to the community.
-AANDC remains in contact with the First Nation until the situation has been assessed completely.
+In the event of property or critical infrastructure damage in a community, AANDC works with the Chief and Council to assess the situation, determine the most effective way to repair damage and ensure ongoing program and service delivery to the community.
+AANDC remains in contact with the First Nation until the situation has been thoroughly assessed.

-Since the enactment of the Emergency Management Act in 2007 and An Emergency Management Framework for Canada, AANDC has been working diligently to establish an all-hazards approach for responding to emergencies that impact First Nation communities.
-The term ‘all hazards' incorporates natural and man-made hazards and threats including traditional emergency management events such as flooding and forest fires; as well as national security events.
+In accordance with the Emergency Management Act and An Emergency Management Framework for Canada, AANDC is working diligently to establish an all-hazards approach for responding to emergencies that affect First Nation communities.
+The term "all hazards" covers natural and man-made hazards and threats from flooding and forest fires to national security events.

 For additional information on emergency management, please contact:

 Phone: (toll-free) 1-800-567-9604

 TTY: (toll-free) 1-866-553-0554